 Disease and production problems vary during the different phases of shrimp culture.
-One of the most important criteria for a successful culture operation is to ensure maintaining good health of the shrimp.
+One of the most important criteria for a successful culture operation is insured to maintain good health of the shrimp.
 The environment can have a significant impact on shrimp health, growth and production.
-Success of culture depends totally maintaining the good health condition in shrimp with proper functions of various organs.
+Success of culture depends, totally maintaining the good health condition in shrimp with proper functions of various organs.

 Major Functions of Hepatopancreas